hasham-zahid/CIND820-Capstone-Heart-Disease-Prediction/README.md

 Finally, the models will be trained and evaluated using accuracy, F1-score, precision and recall as the evaluation metrics.
 The techniques used will be Logistic Regression, K-Nearest Neighbors, Support Vector Machines, Random Forests, and XGBoost.
 In this phase, features that are most important in determining the correct output will also be analyzed using the Random Forests and XGBoost models, so they may act as general guideline in survey questions.

 ###  Literature Review
 The full literature review is long and covers multiple studies.
 For the sake of keeping this readme short, the full literature review can be found in the respository within the Final Report file.
 The purpose of the literature review was to analyze what past research and technqiues had been employed to similar problems and how challenges were overcome, giving an idea of how this project can be structured.
 This included information on which machine learning algorithms were employed, which technqiues were used to handle imbalanced data, information on the dataset and how this project can contribute further to the work.
+References to all the studies can also be found on the last page of the Final Report file in the repository.

 Addtionally, using the information acquired from the analyzing the literature, the objectives of this project can be reiterated.
 The purpose of this research paper is to analyze the effectiveness of different machine learning models in the prediction and detection of heart disease, as well as determine which general features would be most important in a survey from a healthcare expert in the determining of heart disease.
 The aforementioned studies are also attempting to do the same, with some of them focusing on different aspects or different techniques overall.
 For example, Plati et. al is the only study to focus on both the clinical aspect (surveys) and the technical aspect (machine learning models) with the research.
 Most of the studies mentioned only focus on the technical aspects.